 Anybody who uses a company needs to be aware that SDLT is generally payable at market value by the acquiring company and that will include a 3% surcharge.

 Fred is about to buy a new main residence for £1M.
 He wants to let his existing property (which was his main residence) worth £500,000.
-If he does nothing (and keeps his existing property) he will end up paying a £30,000 surcharge on the £1M property and will not have scope to recover it unless he sells the new property within three years.
+If he does nothing (and keeps his existing property) he will end up paying a £30,000 surcharge on the £1M property and will not have scope to recover it unless he sells the old property within three years.
 On advice, he sells his old property to a company before completing on the new property.
 Although this triggers £15,000 of SDLT in the company, £30,000 of SDLT is saved on his new purchase.
 Furthermore, the £15,000 is a company liability and will ultimately come out of profits which otherwise would have been taxed on Fred as a dividend (therefore the effective cost is less than £15,000).

 Forbes Dawson view